Maybole: Notable landmarks

 The head of the old Maybole Cross in the gardens of Maybole Castle.
 The cross bears the coats of arms of the Kennedy family of Cassillis and has a rare Moon dial on one face.

 Education

 The town has three primary schools: Cairn Primary, Gardenrose Primary and St Cuthberts Primary.

 The secondary school for Maybole is Carrick Academy (a school of Rugby).

 Sports

 The local football club, Maybole Juniors F.C., play at Ladywell Stadium.
 They are members of the West of Scotland Football League.

-Notable cultural references
+In popular culture

 The lyrics of The Waterboys' "Glastonbury Song" include: "I dreamed myself from the sultry plains, To the old green square back in old Maybole ..."